 Taking part were partners Mike Garrett and Alan Fallows, along with our Audit and Accounts Supervisor Charlotte Allen and Insolvency Administrator Amanda Slaney.

-KJG have been part of the Greater Manchester community for around 70 years.
+KJG have been part of the Greater Manchester community for over 70 years.
 We are delighted to support community groups in the areas we work and live in and Forever Manchester allows us to do that perfectly.

 Bolton Lads and Girls club was established over 120 years ago, the club was one of the first organisations in the North West to recognise the importance of providing young people with a safe haven to spend their free time.